ian-nai/REEES-Digital-Humanities/Digital-Humanities/DH Tools.md

 **Voyant** (http://docs.voyant-tools.org/tools/)- A web-based reading and analysis environment for texts.
 Text can be uploaded or copied into the text-entry box on the tool's site.

+**Gephi** (https://gephi.org/) - Free, open-source visualization and exploration software for graphs and networks.

 # Academic Resources

 **Project Gutenberg Offline** (https://github.com/kiwix/gutenberg) - A scraper for downloading the entire repository of Project Gutenberg.